Sage-Bionetworks/synapseformation/README.md

 # synapseformation
 Client for using [Synapse Formation Templates](https://github.com/Sage-Bionetworks/synapse-formation-templates).
 Given one of these templates, `synapseformation` will be able to create all the components required in a Synapse Project.
+Currently the implementation does one of these two scenarios.

+* Only creates new entities, will fail if entity already exists.
+* Create entities that don't exist and gets the entity if it already exists, but does not update an entity.

 ## Usage
 ```